uasal/uasal_development_guide/source/testing_strategy.rst

 - Data-saving workflows spanning acquisition, formatting, and persistence modules
 - Power-management sequences for application startup, shutdown, and fault recovery

-The integration test suite should run on each pull-request to the main branch and must pass for merge approval.
+The integration test suite should be run before merging new code to the main branch and must pass for the merge to be approved.

 Regression Tests in Abstract-Hardware Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 End-to-end scenarios recreate full observation sequences, with fault-injection capabilities to validate error handling.

-The regression test suite should run on each pull-request to the main branch and must pass for merge approval.
+The regression test suite should be run before merging new code to the main branch and must pass for the merge to be approved.

 Performance & benchmarking tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~